-A very unflattering side affect that could ruin a good meeting and draw attention to your baby bump sooner than you though.
+A very unflattering side effects that could ruin a good meeting and draw attention to your baby bump sooner than you though.

-- Don’t Talk while you are eating- eat small meals and hold your conversations til the end please!
+- Don’t Talk while you are eating– eat small meals and hold your conversations till the end, please!

 - Over the Counters– Antacids for heartburn (Maalox, Mylanta, Rolaids, Tums) or Simethicone for gas pains (Gas-X, Maalox Anti-Gas, Mylanta Gas, Mylicon)

 - Take another walk-it will help your digestive tract.

 - Remove the Belly Band– Having anything tight or form fitting on your stomach can cause more bloating.

 There are a lot of other pregnancy symptoms that happen during the 9 months that you will carry your little bundle but these are the most common in the first trimester.
 Here are some that start to arrive in the second and third trimester.

 - Hip stretches – If you’re sitting a lot, make yourself get up and get moving.
 Even gentle exercises like yoga.
 Here are some great stretches for your hips when they get sore.

 - Maternity Support Belt – These belts are great for your growing belly.
 They try to lift your belly up and spread it out across your back.

 - Chiropractor – As I mentioned before I saw a chiropractor for my nausea, but also for my hip dysplacia that I only develop during pregnancy.
 Regular adjustments will take away most discomfort.